multiscale/muscle3/docs/source/fortran_api.rst

     Sending is non-blocking, a copy of the message will be made and stored until the receiver is ready to receive it.

+    MPI-based compute elements may call this function either in all processes, or only in the root process.
+In both cases, the message given by the root process will be sent, the others ignored.
+You may want to do a gather operation first to collect all the information that is to be sent in the root process.

     :p LIBMUSCLE_Instance self: The instance to send a message from.
     :p character port_name: The name of the port to send on.
     :p LIBMUSCLE_Message message: The message to send.